nathanfelipe/gaussian_mixed_model_mms/references/outline_of_project_1.md

 Plasma behavior is governed by several fundamental parameters that characterize its collective motion, response to electromagnetic fields, and interaction scales.
 These parameters help distinguish different plasma environments, from laboratory plasmas to astrophysical and space plasmas such as the solar wind and Earth’s magnetosphere.
 Below are key plasma parameters relevant to the study of space plasmas and the MMS mission:

 ###	Debye Length:
 The Debye length is the characteristic scale over which electric fields are shielded in a plasma due to the collective response of free electrons.
 In a plasma, charged particles naturally rearrange to neutralize any local charge imbalances, preventing large-scale electrostatic fields from developing.
 This shielding effect ensures that plasmas behave as quasi-neutral media over large distances.
-The Debye length is given by:
+The Debye length is given by:\
 	    $$\lambda_D = \sqrt{\epsilon_0 * k_B * T / n_e * e^2}$$

-where  T_e  is the electron temperature,  n_e  is the electron density,  k_B  is Boltzmann’s constant,  e  is the elementary charge, and  \epsilon_0  is the permittivity of free space.
+where  $T_e$  is the electron temperature,  $n_e$  is the electron density,  $k_B$  is Boltzmann’s constant,  $e$  is the elementary charge, and  $\epsilon_0$  is the permittivity of free space.
 In the solar wind, the Debye length is typically a few meters, setting the smallest scale at which electrostatic interactions occur.

 ### Plasma Frequency (ω_p):
 The plasma frequency describes the natural oscillation of electrons in response to small perturbations.
 If a group of electrons is displaced from equilibrium, the restoring force due to Coulomb attraction causes them to oscillate collectively.
-The plasma frequency is defined as:
+The plasma frequency is defined as:\
 	    $$ \omega_p = \sqrt{n_e * e^2 / \epsilon_0 * m_e} $$

-where  m_e  is the electron mass.
+where  $m_e$  is the electron mass.
 This frequency determines how quickly a plasma can respond to changes in charge distributions and is fundamental to wave propagation in plasma.
 In the solar wind, the electron plasma frequency is on the order of tens of kHz.

 ### Gyrofrequency (Ω_c) and Larmor Radius (r_L):
 When charged particles move in a magnetic field, they undergo gyration (cyclotron motion) due to the Lorentz force.
-The gyrofrequency (or cyclotron frequency) is the angular frequency of this motion:
+The gyrofrequency (or cyclotron frequency) is the angular frequency of this motion:\
 	    $$ \Omega_c = e * B / m_e $$

 where  q  is the particle charge,  B  is the magnetic field strength, and  m  is the particle mass.
-The Larmor radius (or gyroradius) is the radius of the circular motion:
+The Larmor radius (or gyroradius) is the radius of the circular motion:\
 	    $$ r_L = v_\perp / \Omega_c $$

 where  v_\perp  is the velocity perpendicular to the magnetic field.
 These parameters determine how tightly particles spiral around magnetic field lines and play a crucial role in plasma confinement, transport, and wave interactions.

 ### Plasma Beta (β):
-The plasma beta parameter is the ratio of thermal pressure to magnetic pressure, which defines the dominance of kinetic versus magnetic effects:
+The plasma beta parameter is the ratio of thermal pressure to magnetic pressure, which defines the dominance of kinetic versus magnetic effects:\
 	    $$ \beta = (n * k_B * T) / (B^2 / 2 * \mu_0) $$

-where  n  is the particle density,  T  is the plasma temperature,  B  is the magnetic field strength, and  \mu_0  is the permeability of free space.
-A low-beta plasma (β ≪ 1) is magnetically dominated, while a high-beta plasma (β ≫ 1) is kinetically dominated.
+where  $n$  is the particle density,  $T$  is the plasma temperature,  $B$  is the magnetic field strength, and  $\mu_0$  is the permeability of free space.
+A low-beta plasma ($\beta \ll 1$) is magnetically dominated, while a high-beta plasma ($\beta \gg 1$) is kinetically dominated.
 Different regions of Earth’s magnetosphere exhibit varying plasma beta values, influencing reconnection and turbulence dynamics.

 ### Collisional vs. Collisionless Plasmas:
 Plasmas can be classified based on the frequency of Coulomb collisions between particles.
 A collisional plasma has frequent interactions, leading to fluid-like behavior, while a collisionless plasma has infrequent collisions, allowing for kinetic and wave-particle interactions to dominate.
 The MMS mission operates in a predominantly collisionless regime, where wave-particle interactions, instabilities, and turbulence govern plasma dynamics rather than direct collisions.
 This makes kinetic modeling essential for understanding reconnection, turbulence, and particle acceleration in Earth’s magnetosphere.